 In fact, research shows that an optimal amount of protein to have after exercise to promote this recovery process is around 20-25g of protein.
 If you aren’t able to have this amount after a workout, don’t worry!
 Any amount of protein that you eat throughout the day will still contribute to your daily intake, which is the primary goal you should be aiming for.

-For those women following one of our SWEAT programs, your protein needs may be higher than normal, and you might find it difficult to achieve your daily protein intake unless you’re incorporating high protein foods.
+If you're working out regularly with a Sweat program, your protein needs may be higher than normal, and you might find it difficult to achieve your daily protein intake unless you’re eating high protein foods.

 Choosing high protein foods

 Some high protein foods are considered better quality than others due to the number of amino acids they contain.

 When a food contains all of the essential amino acids (ones that you need to get from your diet) it is known as a ‘complete protein’.
 These foods generally come from animal sources and include lean meat, poultry, fish, eggs or dairy.